Lesbian Avengers: Chapters

-New York Chapter
+New York chapter

 The New York Chapter was the beginning of the Lesbian Avengers.
-The Avengers in New York worked from 1992 to 1995, their last action involved protesting comments Jospeh Bruno made toward the LGBT community.
+The Avengers in New York worked from 1992 to 1995, their last action involved protesting comments Joseph Bruno made toward the LGBT community.
 The first official action of the New York Lesbian Avenger Chapter was a protest against right-wing opposition to New York's Rainbow Curriculum.
-The Avengers marched on the first day of classes in opposition to those who refused to the curriculum.
+The Avengers marched on the first day of classes in opposition to those who refused to implement the curriculum.
 Many of the actions taken by the New York Chapter were in relation to politicians who made homophobic remarks, actions to increase lesbian visibility, and volunteer work across different organizations.

 The New York Chapter partnered with The New York City Anti-Violence Project (AVP) to protest the violence that queer people were faced with during Halloween Celebrations.
 Additionally, much of the activism the Avengers engaged in addressed the murders of gay people.
 Their first protest was in regard to the murders of two gay people, Hattie Mae Cohens and Brian Mock.
 The avengers held a press conference in Manhattan City Hall to bring awareness to the situation.

-San Francisco Chapter
+San Francisco chapter

 The San Francisco Chapter of the Lesbian Avengers was founded in 1993 and actively engaged in different forms of activism until 1997.
 The San Francisco chapter is responsible for creating the biggest avenger event, The Dyke March.
-According to co-founder Kelly Cogswell, the march mobilized approximately 20,000 lesbians and the success of the event led to the opening of around 60 new chapters.
+According to Kelly Cogswell, the march mobilized approximately 20,000 lesbians and the success of the event led to the opening of around 60 new chapters.

 Another major action the Avengers took was in response to Exodus International and their use of conversion therapy.
 On February 9, 1995, a group of five avengers entered the headquarters and proceeded to demonstrate against the organization.
 The Avengers came with posters and began chanting in the building.
 The Avengers brought 1,000 crickets, which they released into the headquarters, causing alarm among from members of Exodus International.

 The issues that this chapter targeted varied.
 They held protests, brought awareness to the AIDS crisis, and organized events to mobilize lesbians.

-International Chapters
+International chapters

 The Lesbian Avengers grew outside of the borders within the United States.
 There were chapters located within different cities in Canada, Europe, and Australia.
 The most well-known international chapter was located in London, England.
 Members of the London chapter were also ex members of the group OutRage!
 Members of the London chapter would focus on different issues, many of their actions aimed to increase lesbian visibility.
 Members re-created Romeo and Juliet will a full lesbian cast and protested homophobic groups and organizations across London.
-Despite the presence of international chapters, the documented activity of these chapters are limited.
+Despite the presence of international chapters, the documented activities of these chapters are limited.